Cisco Catalyst Center 2.3.7 Data Sheet

 Cisco StackWise® Virtual support

 Base automation (inventory, discovery, SWIM, topology, and template programmer) and assurance support for Cisco Catalyst® 9500 and 9400 Series StackWise Virtual switches.
 StackWise Virtual technology on the Cisco Catalyst 9000 platform allows the clustering of two physical switches together into a single logical entity, resulting in enhancements in all areas of network design, including high availability, scalability, management, and maintenance.
-Customers can now use Cisco DNA Center to manage the StackWise Virtual device, along with monitoring the health and status of StackWise Virtual ports and links.
+Customers can now use Catalyst Center to manage the StackWise Virtual device, along with monitoring the health and status of StackWise Virtual ports and links.

 Policy creation

 Allows the creation of policies based on business intent for a particular part of the network.
 Users can be assigned policies for the services they consume, and these policies follow them throughout the network.
-Policies are translated by Cisco DNA Center into network-specific and device-specific configurations that can be adjusted dynamically based on network conditions.
+Policies are translated by Catalyst Center into network-specific and device-specific configurations that can be adjusted dynamically based on network conditions.
 Of foundational importance for intent-based networking, policies define the business intent that is desired and allow the network to guarantee services.

 Application policy creation